lukasPWR/web-3d-app/README.md

 - Click on objects to select them
 - Use directional arrow buttons to move objects along X, Y, Z axes
+- Rotate objects around X, Y, Z axes using rotation controls
-- Adjust movement step size (0.1, 0.5, 1.0, 2.0 units)
+- Adjust movement and rotation step sizes (0.1, 0.5, 1.0, 2.0 units)
-- Reset object positions
+- Reset object positions and rotations
 - Visual highlighting of selected objects

 **How to use Edit Mode:**